 My biggest issues before I came into training at Singer’s Edge were straining and pulling my chest voice, and not having a balanced / connected voice through my whole range.

 I noticed Singers Edge on Youtube, and felt an immediate connection to their style of teaching.
-I also felt like my now coach Brandon had a very similar style and personality to myself.
+I also felt like my now coach had a very similar style and personality to myself.
 When a good friend of mine from the group “My Darkest Days” also referred Singer’s Edge to me, I decided to sign up without hesitation.
 I love my experience here.
 I’ve been through countless professional voice coaches in the past, but nothing compares to the level of development I’ve experienced with Singer’s Edge.

 “Singers Edge goes far beyond singing… Since studying here, I’ve completely evolved as a singer, and as a person.”

 Singers Edge goes far beyond singing, and that’s why I think they are the number one choice for vocal development in Toronto.
 Singer’s Edge gives you all the tools you’ll need to achieve success as a modern artist, including free group classes and specialized workshops.
-Brandon and his team supports and motivates you to become the best you can be, customizing a vocal regiment specifically for your unique needs as a singer.
+The team supports and motivates you to become the best you can be, customizing a vocal regiment specifically for your unique needs as a singer.
 His book “Singer’s Instinct” has also played a major role in my vocal development, I think it’s a must-have for every singer.

 I primarily write and perform original material.
 I have definitely seen an improvement in my range; I’m now able to nail difficult notes with confidence, which I was unable to do before.
 I am definitely more comfortable singing a wider range of more challenging songs now.
 My ability to improvise on-the-fly has also drastically improved since becoming a student with Singer’s Edge.

 Before coming to Singers Edge, I had a significant amount of on-stage and studio recording experience.
 However, I would strain with a high larynx and tons of tension on my swallowing muscles.
 It was an effort to sing, and I couldn’t concentrate on the emotion and delivering the song because I was so focused on my physical singing and what I sounded like.
-After just a few months with Brandon, the tension and strain were completely gone, and singing felt as easy as talking, which is how it should be.
+After just a few months, the tension and strain were completely gone, and singing felt as easy as talking, which is how it should be.
 Now I can fully concentrate on the emotion and delivery of the song, which is the most important task as a vocalist.